Breast cancer treatment in Denver

 Prone breast radiation therapy

 This form of radiation is performed while the patient lies face down on a specialized table fitted with a breast board to enhance comfort.
-Aside from the different position, radiation then continues as normal.
+Aside from the different positions, radiation then continues as normal.

 Whole breast radiation therapy